Nondegeneracy and Stability of Antiperiodic Bound States for Fractional Nonlinear Schr\"odinger Equations: Nondegeneracy of the Linearization in the Defocusing Case

 An important consequence of Lemma \ref{L:properties_of_Ka} is that the semigroup $e^{-\Lambda^\alpha t}$ is not positivity improving (nor even positivity preserving) on $L^2_{\rm a}(0,T)$, and hence, by the functional calculus, the antiperiodic ground states of the operator $L$ in \eqref{E:op} cannot be characterized by standard Perron-Frobenius arguments.
 However, we note that since the potential $V(x)$ in \eqref{E:op} is even, the operator $L$ respects the orthogonal decomposition

-where $L^2_{\rm a,even/odd}(0,T)$ denotes the sectors of even/odd functions in $L^2_{\rm a}(0,T)$, respectively.
-Precisely, the sectors $L_{\rm a,even/odd}(0,T)$ are invariant subspaces for $L$ and the above decomposition implies that all eigenfunctions for $L$ may be chosen to be either even or odd.
+where $L^2_{\rm a,even/odd}(0,T)$ denotes the subspaces of even/odd functions in $L^2_{\rm a}(0,T)$, respectively.
+Precisely, the subspaces $L_{\rm a,even/odd}(0,T)$ are invariant subspaces for $L$ and the above decomposition implies that all eigenfunctions for $L$ may be chosen to be either even or odd.
 In particular,

 where we emphasize the above spectral decomposition need not be disjoint.
-Next, we consider the action of the semigroup $e^{-\Lambda^\alpha t}$ on the above invariant sectors.
+Next, we consider the action of the semigroup $e^{-\Lambda^\alpha t}$ on the above invariant subspaces.

 First, note that if $f\in L^2_{\rm a,even}(0,T)$ then

 where the final equality follows from the $T$-antiperiodicity of both $K_a(\cdot,t)$ and $f$.
 Observe that since $f(y)$ and $K_a(x-y,t)+K_a(x+y,t)$ are even and $T$-antiperiodic in $y$, they are both odd functions in $y$ about $y=T/2$.
 Consequently, their product is even in $y$ about $y=T/2$, which yields the representation